-- b) At the intermediate points on the route (see below): - one or more medical intervention vehicles, - one evacuation ambulance, - one doctor qualified in resuscitation, or possibly one paramedic specialised in resuscitation, - suitable communications equipment to maintain contact with HQ.
+- b) At the intermediate points on the route (see below): - one or more medical intervention vehicles, - one evacuation ambulance. - one doctor proficient in resuscitation and trained in extrication, or possibly one paramedic proficient in resuscitation and trained in extrication, - suitable communications equipment to maintain contact with HQ.

 The number of intermediate points is determined by the nature, length and difficulty of the special stage concerned.
-They are necessary in any case if the length of the stage is 15 km or above, and the distance between two medical points should never exceed that limit.
+They are necessary in any case if the length of the stage is 15 km or more, and the distance between two medical points should never exceed that limit.
 They should always be associated with a radio point.

-The number and positioning of the intermediate points should be assessed on the basis of the recommended time taken to drive from the stage start to the first point and between any following consecutive points and the last point and the finish, which should not be more than 10 minutes in the intervention vehicles used for the rally.
+The number and positioning of the intermediate points should be assessed on the basis of the recommended time taken to drive from the stage start to the first point, between any following consecutive points, and from the last point to the finish, which should not be more than 10 minutes in the intervention vehicles used for the rally.

-Furthermore, if the nature of the terrain, the weather conditions or particular circumstances so require, this distance may be amended on the joint proposal of the chief medical officer and the chief safety officer (FIA Medical Delegate and FIA Safety Delegate in the case of FIA World Championship rallies) when approving the safety plan.
+Furthermore, if the nature of the terrain, the weather conditions or particular circumstances so require, this distance may be amended on the joint proposal of the Chief Medical Officer and the Chief Safety Officer (FIA Medical Delegate and FIA Safety Delegate in the case of FIA World Championship rallies) when approving the safety plan.